fieldtrip/website/tutorial/epilepsy.md

 #### Analysis of the Neuromag dataset

-In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artifact, so we omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording.
+In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artifact, so we can omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording when we use the **[ft_preprocessing](/reference/ft_preprocessing/)** command (see the line-by-line commands for Case 3, below).

 The joint analysis of planar and magnetometer channels for the Neuromag data did not result in satisfactory results.
 We chose to select only the planar gradiometers for further analysis.
 The results are similar, but not identical to the results from the CTF data.
 Both analyses reveal an area of relatively high kurtosis adjacent to the lesion, a glioma in the right parietal area.
 This was the area followed up by the surgical team, based on the kurtosis data (originally analyzed in CTF software) interpreted in the context of seizure semiology and neuroanatomy.
 Both analyses also yielded a strong peak in the left frontal cortex, which is also thought to be clinically significant (the peak indicated by the crosshairs in the image above).